Sunday of Week 14 of Ordinary Time (Year A)

 So Jesus says today:

-Shoulder my yoke…and you will find rest…Yes, my yoke is easy and my burden is light.
+Take my yoke upon you…and you will find rest for your souls….For my yoke is easy, and my burden is light.

 A yoke we think of as a heavy (and very burdensome, even painful) piece of wood laid on the shoulders of an ox.
-But, because of the yoke, the ox can pull the weight of the cart behind it more easily.
+But because of the yoke, the ox can pull the weight of the cart behind it far more easily.
 It is a burden which is also a help.
 The words of Jesus often seem, at first sight, to be very burdensome.
+John’s Gospel tells us that:

-‘These are hard sayings; who can take them?’…After this many of his disciples drew back and no longer went about with him.
+When many of his disciples heard [his words], they said, “This teaching is difficult; who can accept it?”…Because of this many of his disciples turned back and no longer went about with him.
 (John 6:60,66)

 Yet, in fact, once understood, we know that there can be no other way of living in true freedom and peace.

 There is still another way of understanding the image of the yoke.
 Think of it as a double yoke, where two oxen can work together better.
 We now have a lovely image of Jesus and ourselves yoked together, pulling together.
-“Shoulder my yoke” then becomes “Share my yoke”.
+“Take my yoke upon you” then becomes “Share my yoke with me”.
 Where I go, he goes along with me, pulling together with me and making it all the easier.

 Comments Off on Sunday of Week 14 of Ordinary Time (Year A)